adnguyen/Notebooks_and_Protocols/2017_notebook.md

 > Stability is needed to ensure the appropriate geometry for ligand binding, as well as to avoid denaturation, while flexibility is necessary to allow catalysis at a metabolically appropriate rate

-as to avoid denaturation, while flexibility is necessary to allow catalysis at a metabolically appropriate rate.

 a.
 A stable protein is needed to bind a substrate but also not unfold and aggregate.

 b.
 Flexibilty is needed for catalysis because it involves domains in the protein to move.